beskikoo/project-euler/README.md

 _Smart Young People_, I'm talking to **You** and if you dream of it... take notice: The [Project Euler](https://projecteuler.net) is the best way to go.

-Let's dive in Together... we have got a way to go, a very very long journey.
+Let's dive in... we have got a way to go together, a very very long journey.

 ## TL;DR